tomekgladki/Movie-Recommender-System/README.md

 # Movie Recommender System

-A comprehensive movie recommendation system implementing various matrix factorization algorithms, developed as part of the Methods of Classification and Dimensionality Reduction course.
+A movie recommendation system implementing various matrix factorization algorithms, developed as part of the Methods of Classification and Dimensionality Reduction course.

 ## Authors
 - Kamil Zaborniak